4 Ways to Support Women Going Through The Menopause in the Workplace

 4. Offer flexible working

-Just very recently (May 2022), a grant fund has been launched to help support women's reproductive wellbeing in the workplace - including the menopause or pregnancy loss.
-The funding is now open to applications for the voluntary, community and social enterprise (VCSE) sector who specialise in wellbeing services for women.
+A grant fund has been launched to help support women's reproductive well-being in the workplace - including menopause or pregnancy loss.
+The funding is now open to applications for the voluntary, community and social enterprise (VCSE) sector which specialises in wellbeing services for women.

-The grant reaffirms the government's commitment to level up women's health to ensure they are better support to remain in or return to the workplace, and employers are well equipped to support women.
+The grant reaffirms the government's commitment to level up women's health to ensure they are better supported to remain in or return to the workplace, and employers are well equipped to support women.
 Minister for Women's Health, Maria Caulfield said, "Women's health shouldn't impact their employment opportunities.
-We're levelling up women's heath through this fund alongside our pledge to support women experiencing the menopause in the civil service."
+We're levelling up women's health through this fund alongside our pledge to support women experiencing menopause in the civil service."

 Learn more about the grant fund here and what it aims to achieve.

-Gain the Knowledge and Training You Need to Support Women Through The Menopause
+Gain the Knowledge and Training You Need to Support Women Through Menopause

 To begin breaking this taboo in your workplace, start by educating and training line managers to ensure they’re knowledgeable and confident to have open, sensitive and supportive conversations with employees about their symptoms.
-Signup to our Supporting Staff Through the Menopause training course to get started.
+View our Confidence and Resilience courses to get started.